 Finding Community And Friendship At Queens Sikh Temple

-On a sunny Sunday morning in September, a group of SPS students, including myself, visited the Shri Guru Ravidas Sabha of New York in Woodside, Queens.
+On a sunny Sunday morning in September, a group of CUNY SPS students, including myself, visited the Shri Guru Ravidas Sabha of New York in Woodside, Queens.
 For some, it was their first time visiting a Sikh temple, and the experience was both surprising and heartfelt.
 The students came together to witness how the Sikh community embraces newcomers and shares its beliefs.

 The visit, held on September 22, was organized by CUNY SPS Student Life Club and Organization Coordinator Parshotam Lal with the School’s South Asian Student Union